 Not My Full-Time Endeavor

 Here’s my biggest challenge when it comes to writing books: I have a very limited number of hours to apply to the craft of writing, along with the process of producing and marketing my books.
 During most workdays, I run a couple businesses full time, with all the commitments that entails: managing staff, payroll, and juggling lots of expenses.
 Just as I’m sure many of you would love to read books full time; I’d love to write them full time.
-I’m not quite there yet, though that’s my goal.
+I’m not quite there yet, even though that is my goal.
 So with a limited amount of time available to me, I have to be very selective about what project will garner all of my creative-writing-juju.

-There are other lesser issues which may cause me to delay the next book, which I haven’t really covered here, but they are considerations: needing more time to get a book done because of its complexity; loosing the passion for the story—if I’m not interested, it will come out in my writing; the story needs more research; I’ve made other committements for writing/releases; and a few others.
+There are other lesser issues which may cause me to delay the release of the next book, which I haven’t really covered here, but they are considerations: needing more time to get a book done because of its complexity; loosing the passion for the story—if I’m not interested, it will come out in my writing; the story needs more research; I’ve made other commitments for writing/releases; and a few others.

 So When Will You Finish?